ChrisPoche/Tockler-Time-Parser/README.md

     - May need to include parent ID to allow easier traversing on merges or subsequent nesting
 - Ability to toggle chart from displaying results by Apps to Tags
 - Table of top tags by duration
+- Double click tag to rename in tags table

 Styling